Developer Guide

 -

-VersionedAddressBook#commit()— Saves the current address book state in its history. -
+VersionedAddressBook#commit()— Saves the current application state in its history. -

-VersionedAddressBook#undo()— Restores the previous address book state from its history. -
+VersionedAddressBook#undo()— Restores the previous application state from its history. -

-VersionedAddressBook#redo()— Restores a previously undone address book state from its history.
+VersionedAddressBook#redo()— Restores a previously undone application state from its history.

 These operations are exposed in the Model interface as Model#commitAddressBook(), Model#undoAddressBook() and Model#redoAddressBook() respectively.